Petit Jean State Park Arkansas: Incredible Things You Need To See

 Yes, campfires are allowed within the fire ring as long as there is not a fire ban.

-The real highlight of Petit Jean State Park is its variety – there’s something for everyone here whether you want to hike, bike, canoe, or just have a relaxing time in nature.
+The real highlight of Petit Jean State Park is its variety.
+Visitors can hike, bike, canoe, or just have a relaxing time in nature.

 If you’re more interested in wildlife than hiking, then you might enjoy spending some time bird-watching at Lake Bailey.